alexeygrigorev/data-science-interviews/theory.md

 # Theoretical interview questions

-The list of questions is based on this post: https://hackernoon.com/160-data-science-interview-questions-415s3y2a
+* The list of questions is based on this post: https://hackernoon.com/160-data-science-interview-questions-415s3y2a

-Legend: 👶 easy ‍⭐️ medium 🚀 expert
+* Legend: 👶 easy ‍⭐️ medium 🚀 expert
+* Do you know how to answer questions without answers?
+Please create a PR
+* See an error?
+Please create a PR with fix

 ## Supervised machine learning